Teriyaki Glazed Salmon Fillets

 Flavor Structure Explained

-- Aromatic backbone (ginger and garlic embedded into the sauce)
+- Aromatic depth (ginger and garlic)

 Common Mistakes to Avoid